-Grapevines like well-ventilated, warm, dry conditions.
-Although keeping the vents closed would raise the temperature, it would also increase humidity, which encourages fungal diseases and hinders pollination.
-So it’s best to keep the vents open during summer and autumn, especially around flowering and fruiting time.
+Grapevines like well-ventilated, warm, dry conditions, to deter fungal diseases and improve pollination.
+So keep the vents open in summer and autumn, especially around flowering and fruiting time.

 In September, gradually remove the leaves to expose the branches to sunlight and improve air circulation.